SuyashLakhotia/NTUOSS-Bootstrap4Workshop/README.md

 **Note:** It is important to link your own CSS stylesheet *after* Bootstrap's if you wish to override any of the default classes.

+> **PROTIP**<br>Although most tutorials online put the `<script>` tags inside `<head>`, it is often practiced by experienced developers to put these bad boys just before your closing `</body>` tag.
+The reason you'd want them at the end is that you want to make sure the page content loads first, speeding up the render and also avoiding unresponsive stalls due to downloading of larger scripts.

 ## Task 2 - The Grid System

 If you've ever built your own website before, you know how much of a pain it can be to make sure things are aligned correctly.
 Thankfully, Bootstrap has a simple solution to that problem called the [grid](https://getbootstrap.com/docs/4.0/layout/grid/).